jdspugh/beatmeifyoucan.xyz/README.md

 ## Files

+* local-multiplayer-prototype
   * index.html
     * self contained local mutliplayer prototype of the gameplay for tesing and balancing

 ## TODO